deva666/Peko/README.md

 ### Why Flows?
 Requesting multiple permissions in a single go represents a data stream of `PermissionsResult` objects. `Flow` fits here perfectly.
 Each permission requested is either granted or denied, with `Flow` we can operate on each emitted result item and inspect it individually, that is check if it is Granted, Denied or Needs Rationale.
-And `Flow` is now part of `Kotlin Coroutines library, so no new dependencies are added.
+Furthermore, `Flow` is now part of `Kotlin Coroutines library, so no new dependencies are added.
 They are also suspendable, require a coroutine to collect.

 Don't want to use `Flow` API and collect items?
 No problem, suspendable extension functions that collect for you are there.